Rapota

 Rapota is one of 22 islands in the Aitutaki atoll of the Cook Islands.
-It is located in the south of Aitutaki Lagoon to the west of the smaller island of Moturakau, six kilometres to the southeast of the main island of Aitutaki.
+It is located in the south of Aitutaki Lagoon to the west of the smaller island of Moturakau, 6 km to the southeast of the main island of Aitutaki.
 The island is volcanic, with a core of basalt surrounded by basalt boulders.

 Rapota was home to the 'Tigers' for four years of the UK reality TV programme Shipwrecked: Battle of the Islands.